 - How many comfort features your child needs

 - Open vs. closed belt path.
 For forward facing installations, an open belt path can place the airplane seat belt’s buckle directly behind the child’s back.
-The only two options on this list with a closed belt path are the Graco Contender and Combi Coccoro.
+The only option on this list with a closed belt path is the Graco Contender

 - Other factors specific to your situation